2DGD-F0TH/2DGD_F0TH/chapters/007_Refining/001_Balancing/004_Cheating.md

 These cheats include also x-ray hacks, all cheats that invalidate invisibility (as the server or peer would still need to transmit the coordinates of the hidden unit) and anything that can show information that is not meant to be shown to the user.

-A possibile solution is for the game to just "not transmit" the data, making the cheat useless, but sometimes that is just not possible.
+A possible solution is for the game to just "not transmit" the data, making the cheat useless, but sometimes that is just not possible.

 ### Mechanics-based cheating